iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 ### Random Walk based Methods
 ---

 Random walks have been used to approximate many properties in the graph including node centrality and similarity.
 They are especially useful when one can either only  partially  observe  the  graph,  or  the  graph  is  too  large to measure in its entirety.

 Embedding techniques using random walks on graphs to obtain node representations have been proposed: DeepWalk and node2vec are two examples.

 In random walk based  methods,  the  mixture  of  equivalences  can  be  controlled  to  a  certain  extent  by  varying  the  random  walk parameters.
 Embeddings learnt  by node2vec with  parameters set  to  prefer  BFS  random  walk  would  cluster  structurally equivalent  nodes  together.
 On  the  other  hand,  methods which directly preserve k-hop distances between nodes (GF,LE and LLE with k= 1 and HOPE and SDNE with k >1) cluster neighbouring nodes together.

-Random Walk based Methods
+Random Walk based Methods:

 * DeepWalk
 * node2vec

 ### Deep Learning based
 ---

 The growing research on deep learning has led to a deluge of deep neural networks based methods applied to graphs.
 Deep auto-encoders have been e.g. used for dimensionality reduction  due to their ability to model non-linear structure in the data.
 We can interpret the weights of the auto-encoder as a representation of  the  structure  of  the  graph.
 Recently, SDNE  utilised this ability of deep auto-encoder to generate an embedding model that can capture non-linearity in graphs.

 As  a  popular  deep  learning model, Convolutional Neural Network (CNN) and its variants  have  been  widely  adopted  in  graph  embedding.

-Deep Learning based methods
+Deep Learning based methods:

 * SDNE - auto-encoder based(encoder decoder methods)
 * GCN - Uses CNN

 Having seen the taxonomy of approaches in the Graph embeddigns technique; lets have a quick overview of what the important pioneering techniques in graph embedding do.
 And provide a context of the research developemnt and progress of in the Graph embeddings space:

-* Laplacian Eigenmaps, Locally Linear Embedding [Early 2000s] - Graph -> adjacency matrix -> latent representation (Factorisation based methods)
+* Laplacian Eigenmaps, Locally Linear Embedding [Early 2000s]:
+Graph -> adjacency matrix -> latent representation (Factorisation based methods)

-* HOPE(Higher-Order Proximity preserved Embedding) or (Asymmetric Proximity Preserving graph embedding)APP [KDD 2016] - preserve high-order proximities, capturing the asymmetric transitivity (Factorisation based methods)
+* HOPE(Higher-Order Proximity preserved Embedding) or (Asymmetric Proximity Preserving graph embedding)APP [KDD 2016] - preserve high-order proximities, capturing the asymmetric transitivity.
+(Factorisation based methods)

-* DeepWalk [KDD'14] - Node sentences + word2vec (Randomwalk based methods)
+* DeepWalk [KDD'14] - Basic idea: apply word2vec to non-NLP data.
+Random walk distance is known to be good features for many problems (i.e. Node sentences + word2vec) (Randomwalk based methods)

-* node2vec [KDD'16] - DeepWalk + more sampling strategies (Factorisation based methods)
+* node2vec [KDD'16] - DeepWalk + more sampling strategies (Randomwalk based methods)

-* SDNE [KDD'16] (Structural Deep Network Embedding) - Deep autoencoder + First-order + second-order proximity (Deep-learning based methods)
+* SDNE [KDD'16] (Structural Deep Network Embedding): Use  deep  autoencoders  to preserve  the  first  and  second  order  network proximities(i.e. Deep autoencoder + First-order + second-order proximity).
+They achieve this by jointly optimizing the two proximities.
+(Deep-learning based methods)

-* LINE [Tang’15] (Large-scale Information Network Embedding) - Shallow + first-order + second-order proximity (Other han the 3 mentioned above)
+* LINE [Tang’15] (Large-scale Information Network Embedding) - Shallow + first-order + second-order proximity (Other than the 3 categories mentioned above)

-Other important work worth mentioning:
+Other important techniques worth mentioning:

-* Graph Factorization/ MF (Matrix Factorization) (ACM, 2013)
+* Graph Factorization/ MF (Matrix Factorization) [ACM, 2013]
 * GraRep [ACM, 2015] - similar to HOPE
 * struc2vec [KDD 2017]
 * GraphSAGE [NIPS 2017]
 * Graph Convolutional Networks(GCN) [ICLR 2017]
-* GENE - Group document + doc2vec(DM, DBOW)

 # REFERENCES